austinblayney/fewd-vue-inspire/README.md

     - Todo's can be marked complete (PUT)
     - The todolist shows the total count of tasks currently being tracked
     - The todolist takes advantage of Vuex to provide persistent data
+    - Utilize the vue-router to have at least two different paths/views in your application

 ### Finished?
 When You are finished please submit the link to the project in the backpack